sensu/sensu-docs-legacy/source/docs/0.22/clients.md

 }
 ~~~

-### Anatomy of a client definition
+### Client definition specification

-The client definition uses the `"client": {}` definition scope.
+The client definition uses the `"client": {}` [definition scope][config-scopes].

 #### `client` attributes

 name
 : description
   : A unique name for the client.
-The name cannot contain special characters or spaces.
+The name cannot contain special characters or
+    spaces.
 : required
   : true
 : type